What is the Human Rights Law Clinic?

-The Human Rights Clinic is a 12-week program that enables law students, during their degrees, to volunteer their time to gain practical insight and experience in the area of human rights issues, such as Pro Bono Parole Applications and Legal Aid Criminal Appeals.
-The Clinic is a collaboration between the Bond University Faculty of Law and a local law firm, Karsas Lawyers, and the service is rendered at the firm’s offices on the Gold Coast.
-Students will volunteer with the Clinic during semester for a commitment of approximately 4 hours per week on alternate Mondays, or as determined on a semester basis.
+The Human Rights Law Clinic enables law students, during their degree, to volunteer their time to gain practical insight and experience in the area of international human rights issues and is offered in collaboration with the IBA Human Rights Institute.
+Students will volunteer with the Clinic during the semester for approximately 2-3 hours per week at a mutually agreed time.

 Who can apply?

 Students applying for a Student Advisor position (4 positions) must demonstrate the following:

 - Currently enrolled at Bond University in a law degree program, either an LLB or JD;

 - completion of at least 3 semesters is preferred but not essential.

 - Particular regard will be had to students who have completed one or more units in an area of public international law, for example, LAWS13/77-558: International Law; LAWS17/77-570: Public International Law: Challenges and Opportunities; LAWS13-567: Laws of Armed Conflict and Peacekeeping; LAWS13-553: Human Rights Law.
 This is not mandatory, however.